Page - Getting to Myoko Red Warehouse, Akakura Onsen

 A. Apart from busy times there is no need to pre-book tickets.
 You can buy them at the airport or Tokyo Station.

-A. Maybe.
-Our guests have had mixed responses.
-If not, buy a ticket to Nagano and then buy a local line ticket in Nagano Station to Myoko-Kogen.
-Returning to Tokyo you can only buy through tickets at Myoko-Kogen Station during particular hours (see above) so please plan your return accordingly.
+A. No. Buy a ticket to Nagano and then buy a local line ticket in Nagano Station to Myoko-Kogen.
 We will also provide advice for you regarding this while you are here.

 A. Yes, but the view from the train is usually better